idontneedonetho/FrogBot/README.md

 - pkp24
 - mike854
 - [frogsgomoo](https://github.com/FrogAi)
+- And all those that help break to test the bot

 ## 🙌 Libraries and Tools Used
 FrogBot relies on the following external libraries and tools to power its functionality: